nityeshaga/ghost-chronicles-theme/README.md

 This is a custom theme developed on top of the default Source theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Chronicles!
 See a live demo at [Nityesh.com](https://www.nityesh.com/)

+# Features

+1. It uses an about Page to show the above the fold info on the website.
+To do this, create a Page with `/about` as slug.
+Theme will pull in the content and put it on the front page.
+If you add a featured image to the `/about` Page, it will show that in a 2-column layout like in demo.

+2. The post list on the home page allows filtering posts by tags.

+3. Footer says "My current shenanigans:"

+4. And I've removed the search bar and featured post functionality.

+You can grab the latest zip file from `dist/chronicles` folder.
+Or fork this repo to customise this theme further.

 &nbsp;

 # First time using a Ghost theme?